"This is the best use of my time to remain current with what is going on in the industry."

 We send out a brief monthly newsletter via email to all our active eCF members to keep them abreast of the activities of eCF that they can participate in.
 The more who participate, the better we are "A Network Powered by Peers".
 Click to see the most current newsletter.

-eCF Autumn Workshops Announced!
+eCF Spring 2026 Workshops Announced!